Article A - Annual General Meeting Guide

 One to four other incumbents will be named as Executive Council Members.
 The term of office is one to two years.

 The incumbents will be available to accept assignments from other Executive Council members who have specific duties.
 They will also provide input on matters of CIU policy and future direction.
-At least one Executive Committee Member will serve as a liaison to the Technical Director and will assist in preparing the presentation material for the Annual General Meeting.
+At least one Executive Committee Member will serve as a liaison to the Technical Director and will assist in preparing the presentation material for the AGM.
 One may also be called on to assist the Conference Director.

 Article D - Committees

 The Nomination Committee shall be chaired by the Past Chair and will be made up of the Past Chair, Chair and Vice-Chair.
 Candidates for Executive Council positions shall be solicited from the membership and the final slate of candidates shall be identified no later than 60 days prior to the Annual General Meeting.
 The slate of new Executive Council members shall be presented for an electronic vote no later than 60 days prior to the Annual General Meeting.